Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors

-In Fig.~\ref{FigS7} we show the $XY$ symmetry Raman response at 10~K (normal state) and 5~K (superconducting state).
-In the superconducting state, the quasi-elastic scattering (QEP) is completely suppressed and a sharp symmetric peak at 29~cm$^{-1}$ (3.6 meV) appears.
-The mode energy is between the two superconducting gap values 2$\Delta_{SC}=$ 3 and 4.6 meV, as the gaps are determined by tunneling spectroscopy~\cite{JCDavis_Science2017}.
-Therefore, we relate the mode to nematic resonance that appears in the superconducting state when the critical damping for the dynamical Pomeranchuk-like fluctuations is removed~\cite{Hackl_PRL2013,Chubukov_PRB2016,Thorsmolle_PRB2016,Gallais_PRL2016,SWu_PRB2017}.
+~~~In Fig.\,\ref{FigS7} we show the $XY$ symmetry Raman response at 10\,K (normal state) and 5\,K (superconducting state).
+In the superconducting state, the quasi-elastic scattering peak (QEP) is completely suppressed and a sharp symmetric collective mode at 29~cm$^{-1}$ (3.6 meV) appears.
+The mode's energy is between the two superconducting gap values 2$\Delta_{SC}=$3 and 4.6\,meV, as the gap values are determined by tunneling spectroscopy~\cite{JCDavis_Science2017}.